navillasa/biolingual-app/README.md

 ### 1. Concept

 Our idea began with the idea of an interactive "body map," where a user would be able to tap a part of the body, and trigger a display of that body part's name and description.
-When brainstorming the type of information to provide, we realized associated symptoms and their translations would add an important new dimension of use to our anatomy app.
+While brainstorming the type of body part information to provide, we decided that providing a translation and commonly associated illnesses could potentially provide a useful interface for both healthcare providers and patients to better communicate.

 ### 2. Initial Planning

-Early on, we thought we would pick a body system such as the musculoskeletal or circulatory system, and then create labels for those parts alone.
-However, we soon realized that it would be more efficient within the scope of this project to limit our "selectable" body parts to the topical headings provided by the ApiMedic sandbox toolkit.<br>
+Early on, we planned to use the musculoskeletal or circulatory system as the "theme" for our anatomy map, and then create labels for major organs in those body systems.
+However, since we wanted to work with an accredited symptom-checking API, we soon realized that it would be more efficient to limit our "selectable" body parts to the topical headings provided by the ApiMedic sandbox toolkit.

-We had also initially hoped to create a map with "zooming" capabilities-- where users could select one body part-- the "foot" for example-- then zoom to view more specific details such as the toes, the ankle, or the sole of the foot.
-Again we realized that for the scope of this project, we had to limit our anatomy map to a smaller, fixed number of parts.<br>
+We had also initially envisioned a map with "zooming" capabilities, where users could select one body part, such as the foot, and then zoom to view more specific details such as the toes, the ankle, or the sole.
+Again we realized that for the scope of this project, we realized it would be better to limit our anatomy map to a smaller, fixed number of parts.

 We selected the ten languages provided through BioLingual by looking up the ten most spoken languages in the United States.
 According to the American Community Survey 2015, endorsed by the United States Census Bureau, the ten mostly spoken languages are English, Spanish, Chinese, French, Tagalog, Vietnamese, Arabic, Korean, German, and Russian.